muhammadsaboor35/HAS-Framework/README.md

-# HAS-Framework
+# HAS Framework
-Bilkent 2018 Spring Semester CS102 Home Automation System Project Device Application.

-Contributors:
-Ufuk BOMBAR
-Ata Sonat UZUN
-Taha KHURRAM
-Muhammad SABOOR
-Ege Ozan ÖZYEDEK
-Ege Hakan KARAAĞAÇ
+This framework is written for the aim of supplying the key features for our Bilkent CS102 project.

-Work Distribution:
+## Authors & Work Distribution:
-Ufuk BOMBAR         : Database, Network, Base package(s) Ata Sonat UZUN      :
+* Ufuk BOMBAR         : Database, Network, Base package(s)
+* Ata Sonat UZUN      :
-Taha KHURRAM        :
+* Taha KHURRAM        :
-Muhammad SABOOR     : Device, Device Controller model classes Ege Ozan ÖZYEDEK    :
+* Muhammad SABOOR     : Device, Device Controller model classes
+* Ege Ozan ÖZYEDEK    :
-Ege Hakan KARAAĞAÇ  :
+* Ege Hakan KARAAĞAÇ  :